35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 But these 2,689 homes must obviously have been shoehorned into fewer plots, at a greater density than originally proposed, if Lendlease now finds itself with a spare plot that can be used for an office development.
 Should this application succeed it will also be the second time that the density of the development has been increased.
 In 2019 Lendlease [took advantage of a poorly drafted s106](https://www.35percent.org/posts/2019-08-05-elephant-park-final-phase-affordable-housing/) legal agreement, to increase the original maximum homes from 2,469 to 2,689 homes.

 ![](https://35percent.org/img/12AP1092extracts.png)
+*Extract from Lendlease's original planning consent ref: 12/AP/1092*

 There is also a discrepancy between what Southwark has been told about the number of homes built and the figures Lendlease have given in their 2022 half-yearly report to the [Australian Securities Exchange](https://www.lendlease.com/au/investor-centre/announcements/) (ASX).
 Lendlease's [hy22 Lendlease Major Urban Projects report](https://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2022/lendlease-hy22-major-urban-projects.pdf) says that 3,208 homes will be delivered on Elephant Park (including Trafalgar Place's 235 units), 284 more units than are in the [planning documents](https://planning.southwark.gov.uk/online-applications/files/3087518D1F1E382D8EC9CBF0F7834E63/pdf/21_AP_1819-PLANNING_STATEMENT-1145922.pdf) and 739 more homes than originally consented:

 ![](https://35percent.org/img/urbanreport.png)
+*Extract from Lendlease's half yearly report to the Stock Exchange*

 #### .......fewer social rent